 Registering Girls and Adults in Girl Scouting

 Every participant (girl or adult) in Girl Scouting must register and become a member of Girl Scouts of the USA (GSUSA).
 GSUSA membership dues are valid for one year.
 Membership dues cannot be transferred to another member and are not refundable.
-Adults who will be volunteering with girls must also complete a background check.
+Adults who will be volunteering with girls must also complete a background check and Mandated Reporter Training.

 Preregistration for the upcoming membership year occurs in the spring.
 Girls are encouraged to register early to avoid the fall rush.
 Early registration allows for uninterrupted receipt of forms and materials from the council, helps girls and councils plan ahead, and gets girls excited about all the great stuff they want to do as Girl Scouts next year.
 Girl Scout grade level is determined by the current membership year beginning October 1.